mcgeeco/mug-music-pi/README.md

-# Mug Music
+# Mug Music Pi

-By Bonnie Eisenman and Harvest Zhang
+This fork is a stripped down version of Mug Music by Bonnie Eisenman and Harvest Zhang, which I adapted for use on Raspberry Pi.

 ## How to Use

-A full Instructable can be found at (link tbd).
+I'll fill in as much as I can [here](http://conormcgee.com/projects/mug-music-pi/).

 ## Credits

 Code adapted from:
 - madlabdk's touche_peak file is reproduced here without significant modifications: https://github.com/madlabdk/touche
-- Mostly based on instrcutions here: www.instructables.com/id/Touche-for-Arduino-Advanced-touch-sensing/?ALLSTEPS
+- Mostly based on instructions here: www.instructables.com/id/Touche-for-Arduino-Advanced-touch-sensing/?ALLSTEPS
 - Original Touché paper: http://www.disneyresearch.com/wp-content/uploads/touchechi2012.pdf
-- ChucK is a project from our school, Princeton University
+- ChucK is a project from Princeton University.

-Sound files are from [Mike Koenig](http://koenigmediallc.com/mike-koenig-nc.php), liscensed under Creative Commons 3.0.
-We adapted them here.
+- The origin project from which this was forked.